sylvieshimwauwase/odin-recipes/README.md

 # odin-recipes
-this is my first project in my Andela course I will be using html in my writing.
+this is my first project in my course I will be using html in my writing.